PavlidisLab/TR_aggregation/README.md

 ````

 ### gemma-
 These scripts are for organizing the expression perturbation data.
+These scripts
-These scripts are reliant on a metadata
+are reliant on a metadata sheet tracked in Googlesheets that recorded
-sheet tracked in Googlesheets that recorded experiments.
-Note that this process was start before
+experiments.
+Note that this process was start before Gemma.R functionality was
-Gemma.R functionality was finalized, and thus experiments of interest were downloaded on Pavlab servers and
+finalized, and thus experiments of interest were downloaded on Pavlab servers
-more or less manually tracked in a sheet.
-Future efforts would be wise to access the data via Gemma.R
+and more or less manually tracked in a sheet.
+Future efforts would be wise to
+access the data via Gemma.R

 ```
-01_match_resultsets_to_experiments.R :
+01_match_resultsets_to_experiments.R :  Reads curated table from Gsheets, flags experiments that need to be curated/paired to a resultset ID, and saves hard copy of metadata

+02_save_tfperturb_rds.R : Reads curated table that matches resultset IDs to experiments.
+Loads, processes, and saves these experiments to an RDS object
 ```

 ### perturbmatrix-